pmking123/reptation_partitions/README.md

 ## Script Overview

+### 0) `reptation_core.py`
+Shared combinatorial utilities imported by other scripts

+- `partitions(L)`: generator yielding all partitions of `L` as tuples in non-increasing order, using a standard recursive algorithm
+- Used as an optional dependency by `reptation_mc.py` and `reptation_mc_uniform.py` for exact validation

+This script is a utility module; it is not intended to be run directly.

 ### 1) `reptation_mc.py`

 Metropolis-Hastings sampler over partitions of fixed `L` under weighted measure

 - Weight: `w_tilde(lambda) = (k! / prod_j m_j!) * 2^k`